Hiroaki-K4/DSA-Dojo/README.md

 To retrieve the value pair by its key, you repeat this process.
 Compute the hash code from the key, and then compute the index from the hash code.
 Then, search through the linked list for the value with this key.
 If the number of collisions is very high, the worst case runtime is $O(N)$, where $N$ is the number of keys.
 However, we generally assume a good implementation that keeps collisions to a minimum, in which case the lookup time is $O(1)$.

+### Array List
+In some languages, arrays (often called lists in this case) are automatically resizable.
+The array or list will grow as you append items.
+In other languages, like Java, arrays are fixed length.
+The size is defined when you create the array.
+When you need an array-like data structure that offers dynamic resizing, you would usually use an Arraylist.
+An Arraylist is an array that resizes itself as needed while still providing $O(1)$ access.
+A typical implementation is that when the array is full, the array doubles in size.
+Each doubling takes $O(n)$ time, but happens so rarely that its amortized insertion time is still $O(1)$.

 <br></br>

 ## Linked List